 The Pre-Professional Dance Intensive is a life-changing experience, designed to create thoughtful dancers who exhibit personal integrity and community-mindedness.
 In addition to rigorous technical and creative training in the dance studio, this Intensive prioritizes community building; respect for difference; and responsibility both inside the classroom as well as in daily life.
 All students are expected to contribute to an environment where individual actions do not violate the integrity of the community.
 Intimidation, harassment, and bullying will not be tolerated.

 All students accepted into this Intensive must sign a commitment statement affirming that they will adhere to the community rules established to guarantee a safe, healthy, and happy environment for all participants.
-To ensure that all students are fully emotionally and physically integrated into the program, restrictions will be placed on cell phone and internet usage.
-ADF highly encourages all students to leave their cell phones and internet-enabled devices at home.
-Devices brought to ADF will be collected at the beginning of the festival and only distributed to students once a week to call home for a very limited time frame.
+To ensure that all students are emotionally and physically present and integrated into the program, restrictions will be placed on cell phone and internet usage.
+Cell phones and internet-enabled devices brought to ADF will be collected at the beginning of the program and are only distributed to students during phone home times or to support the classroom learning experience.

 Duke University Dining Services in the East Union Marketplace will provide on-campus food service for student residents.
 All students living on campus are on the money-saving ADF Meal Plan included in the room and board fee, which covers 3 meals per day for the entire three weeks.
 Please note that there are no refunds for unused meals.

 Students who commute from home will be required to purchase the lunch meal plan, which covers lunches seven days per week for the three weeks.
 For dinners on performance nights, commuters will eat in the East Campus Union Marketplace on a pay-per-meal basis, and will need to bring additional money for these meals (cash or credit/debit cards).
 Per Duke University policies, students who bring a packed lunch will not be allowed to eat in the Marketplace with the other students.